discretize/discretize-guides/builds/thief/condi-specter/index.md

 <Card title="Precasting">

-All Damaging Venom Skills should be casted on the _Mistlock Singularity_: <Skill name="Skale Venom"/>, <Skill name="Spider Venom"/> and <Skill name="Devourer Venom"/>.
+All Damaging Venom Skills should be cast at the _Mistlock Singularity_: <Skill name="Skale Venom"/>, <Skill name="Spider Venom"/> and <Skill name="Devourer Venom"/>.
 On stationary bosses which can be manually activated, instead of precasting <Skill name="Devourer Venom"/>, you can instead go to the spawn location and precast <Skill name="preparethousandneedles"/>.
 All you have to do then is to activate the Preparation when the boss becomes vulnerable, and cast it again as it will be off cooldown.

 - On Sunqua Peak, make sure to precast venoms on your <Skill id="13082"/> minions and if possible any other minions you or your allies can summon up to the Venom target cap, as every boon and special ability effect currently on you will be stripped upon starting the encounter.
 You should also do this on Silent Surf, so you can then precast a second set of venoms on your allies as the fight starts.
 - Spam <Skill name="clusterbomb"/> for <Boon name="might"/> blasts in _Fire Fields_ on the _Mistlock Singularity_ or before T4 bosses.